khailey-zz/fio_scripts/README.txt

 Files

+   old version

+     fio.r   - creates  graphit(), no scaling
+     fiog.r  - for a given m, graphs 2 sets
-   fio.r  - graphs just avg,95,99.5,99 and max in one set
-                   and histograms in another set
+               graphs avg,95,99.5,99 and max in one set and histograms in another set
-                   no scaling
-   fiog.r

-   fiop.r  - graphs histograms nad 95% and 99% in one graph
-   fiopg.r
+   new version

+     fiop.r  - creates graphit()
+     fiopg.r - has scaling graph as well

+   report card

-   grade.r
+     grade.r    creates chart_grades()
      gradeg.r - generates grades for many different datasets gradeonly.r -  only  generate the grades, no graph ?

+graphit() has many options thus the "g" files are used
+          to iterate through many options

+chart_grades() has no options so can be run as chart_grades(m)